simoncoulton/watson/docs/html/getting-started/_posts/2013-01-01-installation.md

 ---
 <section>

-All stable versions of Watson are available via [pip](https://pypi.python.org/pypi/pip) and can be installed using the following command `pip install watson3` via your CLI of choice.
+All stable versions of Watson are available via [pip](https://pypi.python.org/pypi/pip) and can be installed using the following command `pip install watson-framework` via your CLI of choice.

 Watson is maintained at [Github](https://github.com/simoncoulton/watson), and can be used to get the latest development version of the code if required.